What questions should I ask my vehicle lender?

 What documentation do I need to get a loan?

 Your driver’s license allows us to verify your identity.
 You’ll sign a form authorizing us to do a credit check, and that’s usually all we need.
-Occasionally some loans might require additional income or banking statements with your application, but we’ll let you know if that’s necessary.
+Occasionally some loans might require additional income or banking statements, but we’ll let you know if that’s necessary.

 What interest rate will I pay?